AZubair-Iron/csc340-prototype/README.md

 ---

 ### Admin
+- View/Manage/Edit Teams
+- Create events for the events list
+- View/Edit/Create/Remove Ban Reports

-*(Details for admin use cases can be added here.)*
+- *(Details for admin use cases can be added here.)*
--View/Manage/Edit Teams
--Create events for the events list -View/Edit/Create/Remove Ban Reports

 ---